atecon/CategoryEncoders/README.md

 ### Returns:
 List of named series with category-wise median values.
 The i-th series name takes the i-th input series' name plus the suffix *_median* if not differently set..
 ***

-## pca_encode
-Compute category-wise, as identified by the discrete series G, principle components using all information in list X.

-### Parameters:
-X -- list, List of series to which to apply the function

-G -- series, Discrete series identifying unique categories

-num_components -- int, Retrieve only the first n principle components (per default retrieve all)

-mean_encode -- bool, Apply means-encoding on all X elemenets before computing the principle components of these n-encoded series.

-suffix -- string, Add a suffix to the returned series' name (default value *_pca*)

-verbose -- bool, Print details or not (per default no printout)

-### Returns:
-List of named series with group-wise principle component values.
-The i-th series name takes the i-th input series' name plus the suffix *_pca* if not differently set.
-***

 ## low_rank_encode